haart's Selling Process Guide:

-Selling your house by auction
+Selling your house at auction

 How do house auctions work?

-Within these auction catalogues, auction houses will tend to publish ‘guide prices’ for each upcoming property.
-A guide price is basically what the auction house believes it could be worth on the open market.
-The guide price of an upcoming auction property is different to a ‘reserve price’.
+Each property will have a guide price listed in the catalogue.
+A guide price is what the auction house believes it could be worth on the open market, but you are within your rights to set a reserve price once the bidding process begins.
 The reserve is the lowest sale price the seller will accept, which is often kept confidential from prospective buyers.

-How to sell a house at auction
+How much does it cost to sell a house at auction?

-There’s no two ways about it, property auction fees aren’t cheap.
+Let’s be clear, property auction fees aren’t cheap.
 Although there are no hidden costs, with all necessary charges visible up front, it’s a lot to consider whether it’s cost-effective to auction your house.
 Typically, you’ll be required to cover the following auction costs:

 Once you have selected a solicitor to handle your house sale at auction, you will have to cover the costs of their conveyancing services once a sale has gone through.